7/18/2024

 speaker

-Robert Dinick
+Robert Dinnick

 Analyst, Carnegie Investment Bank

-Hello, thanks for taking my question.
+Hello.
+Thanks for taking my question.
 Just a few clarifications on the lockup agreement.
 So you had above 50% initially.
 Now the 24 euro bonds matured earlier this week.
 Can you just confirm that you're still above 50%?

 speaker